What do we know about Taiwanese consumers?

 - Wireless communication equipment

-Who are Taiwan’s favourite import partners?
+Who are Taiwan’s favorite import partners?
 (Percentage of total imports)

 Which are Taiwan’s top container ports?